Marsupials: Kangaroos

 Great!

-In the previous Related Lesson of our Marsupials series, found in the right-hand sideabr, you learned about the characteristics marsupials share.
-Explain, in your own words, what it means to be a marsupial.
-Make sure you include details about their pouch and their babies!
+In the previous Related Lesson of our Marsupials series, found in the right-hand sidebar, you learned about the characteristics marsupials share.

 kangaroo with joey